Confluent Q2 2025 Earnings Call Transcript

 Jay Kreps

-CEO, Co-Founder & Director at Confluent
+Co-Founder and CEO at Confluent

-Yeah.
-I I can take some of that, and, you know, Ron can chime in as well.
-You know, I I I do think kinda as I said on the the prior answer, you know, I I do think this is one of the points we wanna address in terms of kind of the alignment between some of the SDRs, SEs, how were they going after, what accounts they're targeting.
-You know, I do think we probably, you know, had more focus on some of the existing customers and so the you know, really make sure we're landing the right folks is critical.
-I think the, CSP takeout opportunity is a key initiative there where we think there's a good opportunity of things we haven't paid as much attention to that are that are quite right.
+I do think, as I said on the prior answer, this is one of the points we want to address in terms of the alignment between some of the STRs, SEs, how they're going after, what accounts they're targeting.
+I do think we've probably had more focus on some of the existing customers.
+Really making sure we're landing the right folks is critical.
+I think the CSP takeout opportunity is a key initiative there where we think there's a good opportunity of things we haven't paid as much attention to that are quite right.
+We would like to see some results in that over the coming quarters.
+Rohan, sorry I took your—feel free to jump in there.

 Rohan Sivaram